 Helen Keller observed, “Blindness separates people from things; deafness separates people from people.”
 While Helen Keller demonstrated that deaf and blind people could survive and do well in a hearing world, it takes a lot of effort.
 It takes effort by the person with hearing loss and effort by their family.

 Hearing Impaired: Meniere’s Disease

 My husband had episodes of vertigo beginning in college and was diagnosed with Meniere’s disease.
 With each episode he lost some hearing.
 By the time we had been married 10 years, he had lost most of his hearing in his left ear.
 I had made some small adjustments like walking on his right side or sitting to his right.
 However in 2005, the Meniere’s moved to his right ear and within a year, he lost all his hearing.
-He was 46 years old, teaching in a school and we had 4 children.
+He was 46 years old, teaching in a school and we had 4 noisy, boisterous children at home.

 That year of my husband’s hearing loss was very difficult for our family.
 The children and I were frequently being reminded to speak louder, or softer (if his hearing was especially sensitive), or repeat, or not to repeat, or speak slower or more clearly.
 We all had to make a lot of adjustments.
 He had to be patient with us and we had to modify the way we communicated to him.

 Hearing Impaired: What Can I Do To Help?